roadfoodr/tinware/prompts/tinware-FSD-current.md

 - Smaller font size than the answer word
 - Color-coded based on answer status (valid, missed, or default)

 This Functional Specification Document provides a detailed breakdown of Tinware's functionality, with a particular focus on the messaging system, user interactions, and styling in various scenarios.
-It outlines the specific behaviors, error handling, and user interface elements that make up the Tinware experience.
+It outlines the specific behaviors, error handling, and user interface elements that make up the Tinware experience, including the new "Retry" functionality.